-The export limit for three-phase basic EG systems shall be set equal to the required limit (Table 4.2 and Table 4.3) with a balanced output with respect to its rating and a tolerance of no more than 3 kVA unbalance between any phases at the connection point.
+The export limit for three-phase basic EG systems shall be set according to Table 4.2 and Table 4.3.

-The export limit for split-phase basic EG systems shall be set equal to the required limit (Table 4.2 and Table 4.3) with a balanced output with respect to its rating and a tolerance of no more than 1.5 kVA unbalance between any phases at the connection point.
+The export limit for split-phase basic EG systems shall be set according to Table 4.2 and Table 4.3.